 Creating hex-based colors in UIKit, AppKit and SwiftUI

-In this post, let’s take a quick look at how to we can extend the UIKit, AppKit and SwiftUI colors with hex-based initializers that accept strings (e.g. "#abcdef") and numeric values (e.g. 0xabcdef).
+In this post, let’s take a quick look at how to we can extend UIKit, AppKit & SwiftUI colors with hex-based initializers that accept strings ("#abcdef") and numeric values (0xabcdef).

-Although you can use asset catalogs to define colors for your apps and frameworks, there may come a time when you have to create colors from hex codes, for instance when fetching colors from a web api.
+Although you can use asset catalogs to define colors, there may come a time when you need to create colors from hex codes, for instance when parsing colors from an API.

-You may find it strange that neither UIKit, AppKit nor SwiftUI has initializers for creating colors with hex codes, and you’d be right to think so.
-Since Apple provides initializers that let you define red, green, blue and alpha values separately, it’s a bit strange.
+You may find it strange that UIKit, AppKit & SwiftUI have no initializers for creating colors with hex codes, and you’d be right to think so.
+It’s a bit strange.

-I first thought that they may want to encourage using asset catalogs, since asset colors can be extended to support dark and high contrast mode, but in that case, they should discourage developers from using the rgba initializers as well.
+I first thought that this was to encourage developers to use asset catalogs, since color assets can support dark and high contrast mode, but then why have the rgba initializers?

 Multi-platform bridging